Dandelion Remedies - Dandelion Honey

 What Are Dandelions?

 Dandelions are hardy, perennial plants native to Eurasia but now found on nearly every continent.
 They’re easily recognized by their bright yellow flower heads, jagged green leaves, and puffball seed heads.
-Though often dismissed as weeds, dandelions are edible from root to flower and have been used for centuries in herbal medicine and kitchen recipes alike.
-Dandelions have a rich and full history in folktales, ancient times and herbal magic.

 Are Dandelions Edible?